manleyevangelista/homelab/Router_Config.md

 # Router Configurations

 **Note**: This isn't meant to be imported or feed into anything.
 This is just for reference only.
-Note #2: Unless mentioned, everything else are set to default.
+All unlisted settings are assumed to be left at factory default.

 ## Connections